-Jacob Ciesielski, SVP Data and Technology, FCB/SIX president Andrea Cook and Tyler Turnbull, CEO of FCB Canada.
+Jacob Ciesielski, SVP Data and Technology and FCB/SIX president Andrea Cook.

 FCB, one of the world’s largest global ad agency networks, says it will respond to the demand from its clients for more assistance with CRM, marketing automation and cloud-based service tools by launching a consulting arm that will run alongside itself digital specialist division.